aws-amplify/amplify-ui/docs/README.md

 Then set values to the variables.

-Note, if you're not using `nvm`, you'll need to use Node.js 16 and set env var with: `export NODE_OPTIONS=--openssl-legacy-provider`
+Note, if you're not using `nvm`, you'll need to set the environment variable: `export NODE_OPTIONS=--openssl-legacy-provider`

 ### Test